TLAT Director of Achievement

 Robin is the CEO for The Learning Academy Trust

 TLAT - Safeguarding, Behaviour & Attendance

-Robert Gasson Executive Principal of AAC has been responsible for leading the service for 9 years, taking all the schools from a low base, many had just come out of category to be judged satisfactory as he arrived, to a consistent series of inspections that have judged the schools to be Good with outstanding and Outstanding in their own right at CHES and Penwith APA,
+Robert Gasson Executive Principal of Wave MAT has been responsible for leading the service for 9 years, taking all the schools from a low base, many had just come out of category to be judged satisfactory as he arrived, to a consistent series of inspections that have judged the schools to be Good with outstanding and Outstanding in their own right at CHES and Penwith Wave MAT

 Under his leadership the APA Provision in Cornwall is now some of the best in the country.